jobial-io/scase/README.md

 # Scase

-Deploy scala code as a service or function with no boilerplate
+Deploy Scala code as a service or function without any boilerplate

 When we think of implementing a microservice or a serverless function, we typically want to do something like: